Republican Congressman Calls On Nancy Pelosi To Replace Confederate Portraits She Had Removed From Capitol

-Nancy Pelosi this week ordered that portraits of former House Speakers who had served in the Confederacy to be removed from the Capitol.
+U.S. Speaker of the House Nancy Pelosi this week ordered that portraits of former House Speakers who had served in the Confederacy be removed from the Capitol.
 Now, one Republican congressman from South Carolina is calling on her to put them back up.

 As The Hill reported, South Carolina Rep. Jeff Duncan wrote a letter to Pelosi on Friday saying her decision to have the portraits removed is an attempt to erase history.
 He wrote that every leader throughout history “has flaws and imperfections” and warned that it could lead to a “slippery slope” if the paintings were allowed to be removed permanently.

-Duncan added that Orr served under President Andrew Johnson as commissioner representing the provisional government of South Carolina when it rejoined the union.
-President Ulysses S. Grant, who led the Union to victory over the Confederacy in the Civil War, later appointed Orr to serve as ambassador to Russia.
+Duncan added that Orr served under former President Andrew Johnson as commissioner representing the provisional government of South Carolina when it rejoined the union.
+Former President Ulysses S. Grant, who as a general led the Union to victory over the Confederacy in the Civil War, later appointed Orr to serve as ambassador to Russia.

-Confederate statues and monuments have come under increased scrutiny amid nationwide protests following the killing of George Floyd, with protesters calling for them to be removed amid a larger movement demanding racial equality.
+Confederate statues and monuments have come under increased scrutiny amid nationwide protests following the killing of George Floyd, with protesters calling for them to be removed as part of a larger movement demanding racial equality.
 A number of protests have either damaged or pulled down these statues in southern cities.

 Defenders have said these statues represent an important part of American history, an idea that Duncan referenced in his letter to Pelosi.